American Innovation and Choice Online Act: House of Representatives

 H.R.
 3816 was introduced by Cicilline on June 11, 2021, with fellow Democrat Jerry Nadler (D-NY) and Republicans Ken Buck (R-CO) and Lance Gooden (R-TX) as original cosponsors.
 On June 24, 2021, the House Committee on the Judiciary voted to advance the legislation in a 24–20 vote.
 The legislation has not received a floor vote in the full House of Representatives.

 Senate

 S.2992 was introduced as a companion bill to H.R.
 3816 by Klobuchar and Grassley on October 14, 2021.
 On January 20, 2022, the Senate Committee on the Judiciary voted in favor of advancing the legislation in a 16–6 bipartisan vote.
 The industry fought against the bill with "an aggressive lobbying blitz" according to the Washington Post.

-According to reporting by Politico, Senate Majority Leader Chuck Schumer has indicated that he will bring the legislation to a floor vote should it appear that there will be 60 votes in its favor.